Marzipan Easter Eggs

 - Place a piece of plastic wrap over the egg mold.
 This will ensure the marzipan eggs can be easily removed from the mold.
 Otherwise, the oil in the marzipan can cause it to tick in the mold.

-- That a small ball of marzipan and knead it with your finger so you have no cracks.
+- Take a small ball of marzipan and knead it with your finger so you have no cracks.
 Place it into the mold over the plastic wrap and press down into shape.
-Pro tip – the amount of marzipan will depend on the size of the mold.7 oz Homemade marzipan, 8 oz Chocolate marzipan
+Pro tip – The amount of marzipan will depend on the mold size.7 oz Homemade marzipan, 8 oz Chocolate marzipan

 - You should now have a smooth half-egg in the mold.
 Flip the mold using plastic wrap to remove it from the mold.

-- Decorate the half egg with icing sugar borders and blossoms (as shown in the video).Alternatively, you can also attach two halves with melted chocolate to make a full egg shape.
-It is kinda heavy (and expensive)
+- Decorate the half egg with icing sugar borders and blossoms (as shown in the video).Alternatively, you can also attach two halves with melted chocolate to make a whole egg shape.
+It is kinda heavy (and expensive).

-- That a small ball of marzipan and knead with your finger so you have no cracks.
+- Take a small ball of marzipan and knead with your finger so you have no cracks.
 Place it into the mold over the plastic wrap and press down into shape.
-Pro tip – the amount of marzipan will depend on the size of the mold and the size of the nut you stuff into the mold.12 Chocolate coated nuts
+Pro tip – The amount of marzipan you need will depend on the mold size and the size of the nut you stuff into it.12 Chocolate coated nuts

-- Then place a chocolate-coated nut in the middle of marzipan.
+- Then, place a chocolate-coated nut in the middle of the marzipan.
 Press down firmly but gently so it sinks in but does not break.
 Make sure the marzipan wraps the nut and the top is smooth.

-- Decorate the half egg with icing sugar borders and blossoms (as shown in the video).Alternatively, you can also attach two halves with melted chocolate to make a full egg shape.
-It is kinda heavy
+- Decorate the half egg with icing sugar borders and blossoms (as shown in the video).Alternatively, you can also attach two halves with melted chocolate to make a whole egg shape.
+It is kinda heavy.

 - Melt compound chocolate in a bowl.
-Add a tablespoon or two of vegetable oil so it is a thick pouring consistency.
-Pro tip – The thicker the chocolate the thicker the coating around the eggs.
-Alternatively, you can use tempered chocolate.4 oz Chocolate, 2 tbs Vegetable or coconut oil
+Add a tablespoon or two of vegetable oil for a thick pouring consistency.
+Pro tip – The thicker the chocolate, the thicker the coating around the eggs.
+Alternatively, you can use tempered chocolate.4 oz Chocolate , 2 tbs Vegetable or coconut oil

-- You can let the chocolate set then decorate with borders and blossoms (as shown in the video).
-Or you can stick some decoration to the eggs while the chocolate is still wet.
+- You can let the chocolate set and then decorate with borders and blossoms (as shown in the video).
+Or you can decorate the eggs while the chocolate is still wet.

-- Similar to sugar paste, marzipan can dry out easily so it must be kept wrapped in plastic at all times.
+- Like sugar paste, marzipan can dry out easily so it must be kept wrapped in plastic at all times.

-- I use sugar syrup for making marzipan but you can also use water.
+- I use sugar syrup to make marzipan, but you can also use water.
 Water will decrease the shelflife of marzipan.

 - Easter eggs can be kept for a week up to 10 days if stored well.